Post-Agreement Bargaining in the Barents Sea

 Chapter 2: Common-pool Resource Management and Compliance with International Commitments

-The investigation here is narrowly focused in one sense, and extensive in another.
+2. Common-pool resource management and compliance with international commitments The investigation here is narrowly focused in one sense, and extensive in another.
 Empirically, I use only one case study, but include practices at the individual and state levels in the discussion.
 As regards theory, I draw on several distinctly different bodies of literature, which communicate with each other only to a limited extent.
 This chapter gives an overview of these theory traditions: the general study of (individual) compliance, research on the management of common-pool resources, the literature on (individual) compliance in fisheries, approaches to state compliance with international law, and (state-level) post-agreement bargaining.
 As we will see, these separate bodies of literature share a number of similarities.
 THE STUDY OF COMPLIANCE Compliance and law enforcement have been studied mainly within the fields of economics, criminology, psychology and sociology.1 In the economics literature, the theme is found as early as in the work of Adam Smith (1759, 1776), who noted that individuals who act in the pursuit of self-interest may impose harm on others and must therefore be restricted in some way.
 He also made the link between crime and economic circumstances, claiming that individuals most often resort to criminal activity when their opportunities for a lawful income are slim.
 Jeremy Bentham (1789), following Smith, argued that criminal behaviour is economically rational and deterrence necessary to reduce crime.
 The early 1900s saw numerous attempts to explore the link between crime and economic circumstances (see e.g. Bonger, 1916).
-Most of these studies found that changes in the economic situation of the...
+Most of these studies...

 You are not authenticated to view the full text of this chapter or article.